 - This convertible policy provides Jim the option to pay a higher premium and convert this policy into a $50,000 cash value or a whole policy without seeing a doctor or providing a medical history.

 - Even though his policy is active until he is 68, once Jim turns 65 he no longer has this conversion option.

-Whole or permanent life insurance policies provide the death benefits of a term policy but do not expire; instead they are active until the policyholder’s death.
+Whole or permanent life insurance policies provide the death benefits of a term policy but do not expire.

-This means that unless you cash in your permanent policy, you will be paying the annual premium for the rest of your life.
-But unlike term policies which simply guarantee a specific death benefit value, whole life policies have an investment component and retain their cash value.
+Unless you cash in your permanent policy, you will be paying the annual premium for the rest of your life.
+But unlike term policies that simply guarantee a specific death benefit value, whole life policies have an investment component and retain their cash value.

 Basic whole life policies provide a fixed death benefit and a cash value that builds over time.
 The premium for this kind of policy is higher than for term life policies.
 Part of the reason for this is that a portion of your payment supports investments your insurance company makes.
 Payments on whole life policies usually do not change over time.

 - Robin is 42.
 She has a whole life policy for $500,000 that she bought when she was 35.